giros-dit/yang-to-ngsi-ld/testbeds/gnmi/docker/gnmi-json-parser-notifications-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceSubinterfacesSubinterfaceStateCountersInUnknownProtos.md

 # InterfaceSubinterfacesSubinterfaceStateCountersInUnknownProtos

 For packet-oriented interfaces, the number of packets received via the interface that were discarded because of an unknown or unsupported protocol.
 For character-oriented or fixed-length interfaces that support protocol multiplexing, the number of transmission units received via the interface that were discarded because of an unknown or unsupported protocol.
 For any interface that does not support protocol multiplexing, this counter is not present.
 Discontinuities in the value of this counter can occur at re-initialization of the management system, and at other times as indicated by the value of 'last-clear'.
-YANG module: openconfig-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifInUnknownProtos  YANG module: openconfig-interfaces.yang

 ## Properties